SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 Help:
 - Displays this text, you might already know this though...

-Save PNG:
+Export:
+- Will export whatever you have selected in the select box to the right.

+Export Select:
-- Saves the current displayed preview image frame into a PNG
+- Current PNG: Saves the current displayed preview image frame into a PNG

-Save GIF:
-- Save the finished animation into a GIF
-- Must have selected "Encode GIF" Generation Option above
-- Technically the gif gets saved as a gifX.tmp file, and then only renamed and moved when you "Save" it.
+- GIF: Saves the finished animation to a GIF.
+You need to have LocalGIF, GlobalGIF, or AllSeeds generation type selected for this to be available.
+Technically the gif gets saved as a gifX.tmp file, and then only renamed and moved when you "Save" it.

-Save Mp4:
-- Will use the included ffmpeg.exe to save your animation as mp4.
-- It converts the encoded GIF, so you have to run Local GIF, Global GIF or AllParam generation mode to be able to Save Mp4.
-- You can use it before of after saving the GIF.
+- GIF->MP4: Convert the temporary or exported GIF into an MP4.
+You need to have LocalGIF, GlobalGIF, or AllSeeds generation type selected for this to be available.
+You can use it before of after saving the GIF.
+- MP4: Will Export the animation as PNG series and covert those intohigh quality MP4.
+If you select MP4 generation type, it will export the PNGs faster in parallel.

 Debug Log: